Children’s lives across the world have been turned upside down by Coronavirus.

 “We know that the Government is working hard to protect us and help us all recover from this crisis but it’s important that children and young people’s voices aren’t overlooked.
 It’s our right to be included in decisions that affect us and our futures, like our education.”

-We acknowledge the unprecedented steps the UK Government has taken to keep children safe, but the impact on children must be more central.
+We acknowledge the unprecedented steps the UK Government has taken to keep children safe, but these efforts must increase to match the impacts on children.

 We’re calling on the UK Government to: